JasonIsAzn/CSC315_FA22_FInal_Project/README.md

 - Simple Counter of Number of Items (4/1)
   - This counter will require more logic than topping
   - FIRST DO Checkout Page Task.
+  - (can easily be done with a counter, if checkout is not implemented)

 ### `APIs`

 - google maps API (5/4)
+  - list of locations
+  - click location and set as desintation

 ### `Checkout Page`